Knowledge

 Itawamba Community College gives equal opportunity and students, and discrimination of any kind is prohibited.

-You have a fair chance for the program regardless of race and financial status.
+You’ve a fair chance for the program regardless of race and financial status.

 Contact the archery coach or sponsor for more information.